-The bidder hereby certifies that it will comply with the requirements of Section 165(a) or (b) (3) of the Surface

-Transportation Assistance Act of 1982, and the applicable regulations in 49 CFR Part 661.
+The bidder hereby certifies that it will comply with the requirements of Section 165(a) or (b) (3) of the Surface Transportation Assistance Act of 1982, and the applicable regulations in 49 CFR Part 661.

-Date:

-Signature:

-Company Name:

-Title:

 OR

-The bidder hereby certifies that it cannot comply with the requirements of Transportation Act of 1982, but may qualify for an exception to the requirements (b)(4) of the Surface Transportation Assistance Act of 1982, as amended irement pursuant to Section 165(b)(2) or
+The bidder hereby certifies that it cannot comply with the requirements of Section 165(a) or (b) (3) of the Surface Transportation Act of 1982, but may qualify for an exception to the requirement pursuant to Section 165(b)(2) or (b)(4) of the Surface Transportation Assistance Act of 1982, as amended, and regulations in 49 CFR 661.7.

-Date:

-Signature:

-Company Name:

-Title:

-BIDDER'S NAME BIDDER'S ADI ORESS FED.
-NO. COUNTY AGENCY CONTRACT NO. This information must be submitted during the initial negotiations with the District.
-By submitted during the initial negotiation with the District.
-DATE OF DBE SOURCE bmitting a proposal, offeror \$ CERTIFICATION FILE NUMBER NAME OF DBE DOLLAR AMOUNT DBE PERCENT DBE TOTAL CLAIMED DBE PARTICIPATION \$ % SIGNATURE OF BIDDER DATE AREA CODE/TELEPHONE (Detach from proposal if DBE i information is not subn nitted with bid.)
-If 100% of item is not to be performed or furnished by DBE, describe exact porti DBE's must be certified on the date bids are opened.
-Credit for a DBE supplier who is not a manufacturer is limited to 60% of the amount of work to be performed, of item to b be performed or furnished by DBE.
-NOTE: Disadvantaged business must renew their certification annually by submitting cerbe considered as certified. rtification questionnaires in advance of expiration of current cert ification.
+FED.
+NO COUNTY AGENCY CONTRA Z Z ACT NO BID AMOUNT BID OPENING DATE OF DBE SOURCE DRESS \$ DATE CERTIFICATON This inform the require nation must be submitted during the initial negotiations with the District.
+By s d DBE information by the time specified will be grounds for finding the bid or submitting a proposal, offero r proposal non-responsive. r certifies that he/she is in compliance with the District's policy .
+Failure to submit CONTF ITEM CERTIFICATION FILE NUMBER NAME OF DBE DOLLAR AMOUNT DBE PERCENT DBE TOTAL CLAIMED DBE PARTICIPATION \$ % SIGNAT URE OF BIDDER DATE AREA CODE/TELEPHONE (Detach from proposal if DBE information is not submitted with bid.) nitted with bid.) ] If 100% of item is not to be performed or furnished by DBE, describe exact por DBE's must be certified on the date bids are opened.
+Credit for a DBE supplier who is not a manufacturer is limited to 60% of the an a of work to be performed, of item to b be performed or furnished by DBE.
+Disadvantaged business must renew their certification annually by submitting one considered as certified. certification questionnaires in n advance of expiration of current cert ification.
 Those not on a current list cannot